-- When you do not extend the contract of an employee who has been employed for 2 years or longer.
+- you do not extend the permanent or fixed-term contract of an employee

-- An employee resigns following seriously culpable conduct or neglect on your part.
+- an employee resigns following seriously culpable conduct or negligence on your part (discrimination, for example)